florian-asche/wyoming-satellite/docs/tutorial_docker.md

 You just have to copy the docker-compose from here.
 More information in the PiCompose project.

+After the first boot the board will automatically reboot one more time.
+Then you can copy your compose files if you already havent.
+Then you need to reboot the board one more time in order to activate the 2MicHat drivers if you use that hardware.

 #### Option 2: Manual Installation
 Or you can install the Docker setup yourself by following the steps below: